zarstensen/obsidian-obsimat-plugin/README.md

 #### Units

-Units and unit conversions can be specified in the `units` table.
+Unit conversion can be enabled and configured in the `units` table.

-The `units` key specifies a list of all units that can be used in the environment.
+The `enable` key specifies whether symbols will be replaced with units and converted to other units during evaluation.

-The `base-units` key specifies a list of units, which all results will be converted to.
+The `exclude` key specifies a list of symbols, which should not be interpreted as units.

-Units specified in `base-units` do not have to be present in `units`.
+An example of this being useful could be $g$ which is often used as a symbol for earths gravitational acceleration, but will be interpreted as $grams$ when units are enabled.

 #### Solution Domain